SodaDev/ReactiveWorkshop/README.md

 # ReactiveWorkshop

 #### In this repository there will be compared with each other:
-* Spring boot on Tomcat container
+* Spring boot on Tomcat container synchronous
-* Spring boot on Undertow container
+* Spring boot on Tomcat container asynchronous
+* Reactive Spring
 * Akka HTTP
-* Spring 5

 #### Every solution will be compared when it comes to:
 * Random delay in range value for predictably working services